Kingxukai/linux/Documentation/trace/coresight/coresight.rst

 Using perf framework
 ~~~~~~~~~~~~~~~~~~~~

-Coresight tracers are represented using the Perf framework's Performance
+Coresight tracers are represented using the woke Perf framework's Performance
 Monitoring Unit (PMU) abstraction.
-As such the perf framework takes charge of
+As such the woke perf framework takes charge of
-controlling when tracing gets enabled based on when the process of interest is
+controlling when tracing gets enabled based on when the woke process of interest is
 scheduled.
 When configured in a system, Coresight PMUs will be listed when
-queried by the perf command line tool:
+queried by the woke perf command line tool:

 	linaro@linaro-nano:~$ ./perf list pmu